Faith community nursing: Approaches

-It is important to note that faith community nurses are not expected to provide patient care in the church or at a patient's home but rather to be a source of referrals for services in the community.
+Faith community nurses are not expected to provide patient care in the church or at a patient's home but rather to be a source of referrals for services in the community.
 They coordinate existing services and supplement them with a holistic dimension of health and caring.

 A parish nurse program or faith community nurse program can operate in several different ways.
 Models include: 1) one church supporting its own full or part-time nurse, 2) several churches supporting one nurse, 3) a group of volunteer nurses supporting one or several churches or 4) a nurse related to a hospital or clinic who supports a church or churches as part of his or her job.
 Of the several thousand faith community nurses, only about 35% in the US are compensated financially for their ministry.
 In the United States, faith community nurses typically belong to the Health Ministries Association which is the national professional membership organization for faith community nurses.
 They also have available the International Parish Nurse Resource Center and the American Nurses Association, among others.

 The Caribbean has joined the community of Parish Nursing and Health Care Ministry with the launching of Health Care Ministry in The Bahamas.
 It began with an initial course spanning a three-week period and brought together nurses from various denominations who were commissioned on 27 February 2005.
 Initially, the Canadian and Australian models of Parish Nursing were introduced to The Bahamas as an extension of the Pastoral Care Ministries of Diocese 2000 & Beyond, a programme of the Anglican Diocese of The Bahamas and Turks & Caicos Islands.
 To date, more than 60 people have been trained and actively engaged in the ministry as either Parish Nurses or Health & Wellness Carers.

 Since the ministry began in 2005 it has grown steadily and was known as the Anglican Diocesan Health Care Ministry [Parish Nursing] Council.
 However, effective 7 March 2008 the name changed to the Ecumenical Health Care Ministry Council.
 It is intended that there will be continued training and that the programme will spread throughout the Commonwealth of The Bahamas and the Caribbean.
 To this end, the ministry will be recognised by the Bahamas Christian Council and by extension the Caribbean Council of Churches (Ecumenical Health Care Ministry, Bahamas).